micmejia/bible-dump/NKJV/Judges/Judg 12.md

 The Gileadites seized the fords of the Jordan before the Ephraimites _arrived._ And when _any_ Ephraimite who escaped said, "Let me cross over," the men of Gilead would say to him, "_Are_ you an Ephraimite?"
 If he said, "No,"

 ###### 6
-then they would say to him, "Then say, 'Shibboleth'!"[^b] And he would say, "Sibboleth," for he could not [^c]pronounce _it_ right.
+then they would say to him, "Then say, 'Shibboleth'!"
+And he would say, "Sibboleth," for he could not pronounce _it_ right.
 Then they would take him and kill him at the fords of the Jordan.
 There fell at that time forty-two thousand Ephraimites.

 ###### 7
 And Jephthah judged Israel six years.
 Then Jephthah the Gileadite died and was buried among the cities of Gilead. ## Ibzan, Elon, and Abdon